simonMat21/Tideon-animation-library/README.md

 A lightweight, customizable JavaScript animation engine that supports `to`, `from`, `animate`, easing functions (`linear`, `easeIn`, `easeOut`, etc.), and animation sequences.
 Perfect for animating object-style properties such as `x`, `y`, `opacity`, and more — commonly used in custom DOM wrappers or canvas-style animations.

+create cool and amazing visuals with Tideon.js

 ---

-Example use of Tideon.js :   [example website](https://simonmat21.github.io/Tideon-animation-library/).
+## Example use of Tideon.js : [example website](https://simonmat21.github.io/Tideon-animation-library/).
----

 ## 📦 Features